computamike/EventPlanner/README.md

 # EventPlanner
-Event PLanning Web Site - plan your events using a collaborative website
+Event Planning Web Site - plan your events using a collaborative website